jennybacab/final/README.md

  git config --global user.email "example@dominio.end"

- git config --global core.editors nameoftheeditor
+ git config --global core.editors nameoftheeditor defines which editor to use

- git config--list lets you chech your configurations
+ git config--list lets you check your configurations

- git init to initiate git
+ git init is used to start a repository in your computer

  git nano filename.extension creates a file named file name with the especified extension and lets you type it, you would use ctrl+x to leave, y to save and then enter